Yossi Ghinsberg: Career

 Ghinsberg was recruited in 1995 by The Center for Investigation & Treatment of Addiction (CITA) International to serve as Vice President for Development.
 In this capacity, Ghinsberg has founded 12 centers for the treatment and research of opiate addiction in different parts of the world from Mexico to China.
 In 1999, Ghinsberg left CITA International and moved to Australia to open his own treatment center.
 In Australia, Ghinsberg founded The Alma Libre Foundation dedicated to assisting opiate addicts and providing rehabilitation options for re-integration into society.
 In 2001, at the height of the Intifada, he organized a music festival in Israel to promote Israeli-Palestinian reconciliation.

 In 2009, Ghinsberg returned to Israel and established Collecteco, a design label for interior and landscape designs displaying a gallery of furniture made from recycled materials.
 His development team is based in Ramallah.

 He co-founded Headbox, a startup that has built an application to integrate social media activity and communication networks into one feed.
-In 2013.
-Headbox appears as a little white dot that provides a summary of all social network activity into a meta social graph.

-Ghinsberg is a co-founder and currently the CEO at Blinq.me, a Silicon Valley-based tech-startup financed by 500 Startups's acceleration program.
-In 2015, Ghinsberg launched the mobile application Blinq, which adds a layer of contextual information to mobile messaging applications and is derived from Headbox.
-Once installed, Blinq appears as a small white dot that pops up inside mobile messaging apps like Facebook Messenger, WhatsApp, and SMS, alerting the user to new information about the person they are communicating with.
-This additional information is pulled from a variety of other networks, including Facebook, Twitter, and LinkedIn.
+Ghinsberg is a co-founder and currently the CEO at Blinq.me, a Silicon Valley–based tech-startup financed by 500 Startups's acceleration program.

-Ghinsberg has been a motivational speaker since 2001 and has related his experiences and hardships during his three weeks stranded in the Amazon jungle.
-He has spoken on topics revolving around his experiences in The Power to Survive, Sailing the Seas of Change, and WEvolution, applying his survival story into motivational speaking.
-He currently speaks on The Power to Survive – Bringing Amazon Survival Skills to Business.